AdrienVannson/doreisa-internship/report/report.typ

 Since the tasks that need to be performed (task graph partitioning, scheduling, etc) are already quite optimized, the idea is now to hide the time taken to execute these tasks by executing them in advance, before the data is available.

-We will let the user define the tasks that will need to be performed a few iterations before the data is actually available by letting them define an optional callback, called a few iterations before the data is actually available.
+We will let the user define the tasks that will need to be performed in advance by letting them define an optional callback, called a few iterations before the data is actually available.
 The Doreisa scheduler is then able to immediately start shipping the task graphs to the scheduling actors, without having to wait for the data to be ready.
 The user can prepare several iterations in parallel, so that the preparation of iterations is never a bottleneck.
 The tasks will start being executed as soon as the data is available, and the user will be able retrieve and use the results from the standard callback.

-This mechanism relies on Dask's persist API: instead of calling the `compute` method that executes the computation and returns its result, the `persist` method starts the computation in the background and returns a Dask array containing a futures to the final result.
-The Doreisa scheduler needed to be updated to support this feature: if the scheduler is called from a `persist` call, it directly returns `ObjectRefs` to the final result, without getting their value.
+This mechanism relies on Dask's persist API: instead of calling the `compute` method that executes the computation and returns its result, the `persist` method starts the computation in the background and returns a Dask array containing futures to the final result.
+The Doreisa scheduler needs to be updated to support this feature: if the scheduler is called from a `persist` call, it directly returns `ObjectRefs` to the final result, without getting their value.

 === User API